SDG 7 – Affordable and Clean Energy , Pūngāo iti te utu, Pūngao mā

 Other initiatives

-• The university replaced 23 gas boilers with heat pump technology across the three campuses.
+• The university replaced a gas boiler in the Auckland campus library with heat pump technology.

-• Replacing a chiller with a lower Global Warming Potential refrigerant – estimated to save around 412 tonnes of carbon emissions over ten years.
+• Replacing a chiller with a lower Global Warming Potential refrigerant – estimated to save around 412 tonnes of carbon emissions over 10 years.

-• Installation of efficient LED lighting at the Manawatū campus – estimated to save 440 tonnes of carbon emissions over ten years.
+• Installation of efficient LED lighting at the Manawatū campus – estimated to save 440 tonnes of carbon emissions over 10 years.

 Some projects were co-funded by the Energy Efficiency and Conservation Authority's (EECA) State Sector Decarbonisation Fund.